 Whilst you know exactly what you’re getting with a whisky like this, there’s still a rewarding complexity to the sherry influence, something that can only be achieved through time in cask.
 The end result of that ageing process is a deep, rich dram that feels luxurious and immensely satisfying, perfect then to end a forgettable year on a high and start 2021 the way we mean to go on.

-I’d just like to end on a note of thanks, I wasn’t sure what would happen to this website through the pandemic but after an initial dip in numbers when the first UK lockdown arrived, it soon bounced back and within a month it had begun to accelerate beyond belief.
+I’d just like to end this piece on a note of thanks.
+I wasn’t sure what would happen to this website through the pandemic but after an initial dip in numbers when the first UK lockdown arrived, it soon bounced back and within a month it had begun to accelerate beyond belief.
 If you would have told me in 2015 that I’d have 1200 visitors a day by 2020 I would have called you a nutter, but nevertheless that’s where we are now.
 I’m incredibly grateful to you all and I hope that you will continue to enjoy these reviews as much as I enjoy writing them.
-I’ll be taking a couple of weeks off publishing at the start of the year, but that’s just to give me some writing time and I’ll be back mid-January with the next batch of (hopefully) amazing whiskies to share with you all.
+I’ll be taking a couple of weeks off from publishing at the start of the year, but that’s just to give me some writing time and I’ll be back mid-January with the next batch of (hopefully) amazing whiskies to share with you all.

 I’ll be raising a glass to those who didn’t make it out of 2020.
 They won’t be forgotten.
-But let’s also attempt to put this year behind us and move into 2021 with the hope that we’ll be back to something approaching normality by the time I sit down to write my New Year Dram review next time around.
+But let’s nevertheless attempt to put this year behind us and move into 2021 with the hope that we’ll be back to something approaching normality by the time I sit down to write my New Year Dram review next time around.

 Slàinte agus Bliadhna Mhath Ùr.